 Sometimes, marital issues arise long after a couple weds that force each spouse to redefine what their role, rights, and responsibilities within the established union are.
-Under these circumstances, drafting a postnuptial agreement with an experienced marital agreement attorney’s help might be warranted.
+Under these circumstances, drafting a postnuptial agreement with an experienced attorney’s help might be warranted.

 However, before spouses can adopt this type of marital contract, several significant issues must be resolved.
-Should you choose to retain one, a Fulton County postnuptial agreement lawyer from our firm could help you complete this process with greater ease, expediency, and prioritization of your needs and best interests.
+Should you choose to retain one, a Fulton County postnuptial agreement lawyer from our firm can help you complete this process with greater ease, expediency, and prioritization of your needs and best interests.

 Some marriage partners decide to enter postnuptial contracts to establish specific guidelines regarding how they would handle certain legal and financial issues in the event of a divorce.
 That said, there are other reasons these arrangements might be drafted, including:

 Once the issues are on the table, the parties and their respective attorneys enter the negotiation process, which continues until both sides agree to the terms established for all pertinent issues.
-At this point, the parties draft and sign a final contract in front of witnesses and a notary public.
+At this point, the parties draft and sign a final post-marital contract in front of witnesses and a notary public.

-“Postnups” may discuss various legal and financial matters, including but not necessarily limited to:
+Postnups may discuss various legal and financial matters, including but not necessarily limited to:

 Postnuptial agreements typically do not address child custody or child support matters, and any consideration they do pay to such issues is not legally binding.
 A court must consider several pertinent factors and render a final decision regarding child custody and/or support based on the child’s best interests.